practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 <br/>

-## Full microbenchmark program in GForth
+## Full microbenchmark program in Gforth

 Reading user input at the terminal is working in Gforth, as this factorial program shows at the word _read-int_.
 Run it like this: _$ gforth factorial.fs_